hannahmoutran/ai-architectural-image-analysis/README.md

 ## Features

+- **Calibration step**: Run a small sample first so the archivist can correct it, creating style-guide examples that guide the full run
 - **Multi-provider support**: Choose between OpenAI, Anthropic Claude, or Google Gemini for AI processing
 - **Controlled vocabulary integration**: Automatically searches and selects terms from LCSH, FAST, and Getty AAT
-- **Format/media vocabulary**: Extracts medium and support separately and maps them to Getty AAT terms
+- **Format/media vocabulary**: Curated Getty AAT medium and support checklists presented in the HTML review for archivist selection (not AI-extracted)
 - **OpenAI Batch API support**: 50% cost savings with OpenAI's Batch API for large collections
 - **Multi-collection processing**: Process multiple collections sequentially in a single run
 - **HTML review interface**: Web-based archivist review of AI-generated metadata